rioredwards/css-controls/README.md

 - Buttons appear above the current line when a CSS or Tailwind number value is detected.
 - ▲▼ - Increment/decrement the targetted number.
 - x1 - Cycle between 0.1x, 1x, and 10x step sizes.
+- ? - Opens the CSS Controls extension page in your editor so you can view docs, tweak settings, or disable it.

 ## Keyboard Shortcuts